SSWConsulting/SSW.People.Profiles/Partho-P-Das/Partho-P-Das.md

 quote:  "Long Live SSW!"
 ---

-​​

-​​​​​​​​​​​​​​​​​​​Partho has shipped a variety of products during his 14 years at Microsoft.
+Partho has shipped a variety of products during his 14 years at Microsoft.
 He was the Engineering Manager for Azure DevOps Release Management v1 & Log analytics & search services.
 Prior to that he helped ship VS Platform, Hyper-V, Silverlight/Compact Framework runtimes, J# language tools, MSBuild, MSI, etc. products.

 He has in depth experience on building secure & scalable services on Azure.
 His current area of focus is shipping snappy modern front-end using Angular & NgRx.